 The landscape of the country that was then still known as Yugoslavia has undoubtedly contributed significantly to the success of the Winnetou movies with Lex Barker and Pierre Brice.
 Today, "location tours", trips to famous film sets, are part of tour operators' and tourist offices' travel offers.
 The filming locations of the Winnetou movies in present day Croatia are no exception, as they awake many nostalgic reveries especially in our time and also delight "normal tourists" with impressive beauty.
 Likewise, a traveler can still find traces of Lex Barker movie scenes during a trip through the west of the United States of America, mostly off the beaten track and away from identified tourist routes.
 The following is one such travelogue.
 Keep your eyes open on your next trip to the U.S.A.

 Follow the route by moving the card with the mouse or clicking on the arrow buttons.
-By clicking on + or - you can zoom in or out.
 Click on the markers and you can jump to the corresponding text.

 The land of the red mountains — Kanab Canyon

 We are in Utah.
 The land of the red mountains.
 Beneath a deep blue sky the strata of the rocky landscape glow in all their shades of red.
 A fascinating and endless spectacle courtesy of Mother Earth.
 Around the 1840s many thousands of pioneers moved west and reached their promised land in Utah.
 We follow route 89 into southern Utah, and reach Kane County.
 Travel brochures entice with the slogan: "The greatest Earth on show".
 In fact we are here virtually central to the most famous natural attractions, like nowhere else in America: Grand Canyon, Bryce Canyon, Zion National Park, or Lake Powell.
 All of these are within our reach.